-Myelofibrosis is a hematological malignancy characterized by disrupted production of blood cells and bone marrow scarring; symptoms include severe anemia, weakness, fatigue, and splenomegaly.
-Incyte/Novartis’s Jakafi/Jakavi is the first and only drug approved for myelofibrosis (MF) in the United States and EU5.
-Although it offers a therapeutic option, the drug is associated with high discontinuation rates and a loss of response.
-Furthermore, not all patients benefit from Jakafi/Jakavi, nor does the agent address all MF symptoms.
-Therefore, significant market opportunity remains for safe and tolerable treatments that can effectively manage the full spectrum of symptoms—thereby minimizing the need for polypharmacy over long periods of time—as well as for treatment options for patients with baseline thrombocytopenia and anemia.
+Myelofibrosis (MF) is a hematological malignancy characterized by disrupted blood cell production and bone marrow scarring.
+Symptoms include severe anemia, weakness, fatigue, and splenomegaly.
+Ruxolitinib and fedratinib (JAK inhibitors) are the only FDA-approved drugs for MF in the United States, while ruxolitinib is the only approved drug in the EU5.
+Although JAK inhibitors offer a therapeutic option, these agents are associated with high discontinuation rates and are not able to address all MF symptoms.
+Therefore, significant market opportunity remains for safe and tolerable treatments that can effectively manage the full spectrum of symptoms (thereby reducing the need for polypharmacy), as well as for options to treat patients with thrombocytopenia and anemia.

 Niche & Rare Disease Landscape & Forecast provides comprehensive market intelligence with world-class epidemiology, keen insight into current treatment paradigms, in-depth pipeline assessments, and drug forecasts supported by detailed primary and secondary research.